Updated: 03/05/2023 by Computer Hope

-Alternatively referred to as a star network, star topology is one of the most common network setups.
-In this configuration, every node connects to a central network device, like a hub, switch, or computer.
-The central network device acts as a server and the peripheral devices act as clients.
+Alternatively called a star network, star topology is one of the most common network setups.
+Every node connects to a central network device in this configuration, like a hub, switch, or computer.
+The central network device acts as a server, and the peripheral devices act as clients.

-The picture to the right shows how this network setup gets its name, as it is shaped like a star.
+In a star topology setup, either a coaxial or a network cable with an RJ-45 connector is used, depending on each device's network card type.
+The image shows how this network setup gets its name, as it is shaped like a star.

 Advantages of star topology